amadi77/critex/README.md

 The project is organized as a multi-module Maven project:

-- **`core`**: Contains the main library logic, including specification generators and abstract service implementations.
+- **`critex-core`**: Contains the main library logic, including specification generators and abstract service implementations.
-- **`test-module`**: A sample Spring Boot application demonstrating how to integrate and use the `core` library with entities like `User`, `Post`, and `Comment`.
+- **`test-module`**: A sample Spring Boot application demonstrating how to integrate and use the `critex-core` library with entities like `User`, `Post`, and `Comment`.

-## Core Module Features
+## critex-core Module Features

-The `core` module provides a set of tools to transform DTOs or filter objects into JPA Specifications automatically.
+The `critex-core` module provides a set of tools to transform DTOs or filter objects into JPA Specifications automatically.

 ### Logic Behind the Library